sammhicks/file-sharer/README.md

                 Print help information

         -p, --user-port <USER_PORT>
-                The port to listen on for the user app.
-If not specified, uses port specified by --user- root
+                The port to listen on for the user app [default: 8080]

             --shares <SHARES>
                 Where to store shares (relative to files) [default: shares]

-            --silence-different-port-warning
-                Silence the warning when --user-port differs from the port specified in --user-root

             --uploads <UPLOADS>
                 Where to store uploads (relative to files) [default: uploads]